emlo2018/music-app/README.md

-#This is a music-app that is built with music-data from a json file.
+#This is a music-app that is built with data from json files.

-This is only for learning more about react.
-live:
+#live version:
 https://priceless-yonath-c3892e.netlify.com/